opendocsg/slw-judgments-backfill/2004_SGCA_54/report.md

  A: Yes.

 20     The trial judge had ascribed no significance to the figure _5,000m²._ Counsel for MAE disagreed, pointing out that the figures _5,000m²_ and _$400,000_ were terms in the sub-contract and should be construed together.
 He submitted that the two figures explained the basis for the revised rate, _viz_ , _how_ the parties intended to ascertain the final contract price, not _what_ was the final contract price.
 Every contract should be construed as a whole and no words should be ignored, omitted or glossed over.
-Counsel relied for this proposition on _Citicorp Investment Bank (Singapore_ ) _Ltd v Wee Ah Kee_ [1997] 2 SLR 759 at [72], following the appellate court’s earlier decision in _Wong Kai Chung v Automobile Association of Singapore_ [1993] 2 SLR 577 at 582, [10].
+Counsel relied for this proposition on _Citicorp Investment Bank (Singapore_ ) _Ltd v Wee Ah Kee_ <span class="citation">[1997] 2 SLR 759</span> at [72], following the appellate court’s earlier decision in _Wong Kai Chung v Automobile Association of Singapore_ <span class="citation">[1993] 2 SLR 577</span> at 582, [10].

 21     We agreed that the fact that the quoted area of 5,000m² was only an estimate did not necessarily mean that it carried no weight whatsoever.
 The area of 5,000m², taken together with the lump sum price of $400,000, was the only indication of the basis of payment in the entire subcontract.
 Its inclusion could hardly be dismissed as superfluous or _meaningless_.
 Since the parties had explicitly agreed that MAE would pay Fire-Stop $400,000 for cladding 5,000m² of the uncladded duct, this would suggest that the revised rate should apply to the uncladded duct.